-The 2020 New Year is the testament of how seriously Burj Khalifa takes its pyrotechnic duty.
-Creating unbeatable memories, not only for the visitors but also for the onlookers, Burj Khalifa fireworks spectacle is something everyone looks forward to.
+The 2020 New Year is a testament to how seriously Burj Khalifa takes its pyrotechnic duty.
+Creating unbeatable memories, not only for the visitors but also for the onlookers, the Burj Khalifa fireworks spectacle is something everyone looks forward to.
 Its inauguration in 2010 witnessed 10,000 fireworks, we wonder what’s in store in this department for its 10th anniversary.

 Besides the fact that it is the tallest building in the world, Burj Khalifa holds six other world records including the tallest and highest service elevators, highest occupied floors, highest outdoor restaurants and bars, making it the tallest freestanding structure in the world.

 The tallest building hosting the grandest of cafes and activities, you can clearly imagine the amount of energy the building consumes.
-You will be surprised to know that every year 15 million gallons of water is sustainably collected and reused.
-The water is used for irrigation purposes, cooling systems and The Dubai Fountain.
+You will be surprised to know that every year 15 million gallons of water are sustainably collected and reused.
+The water is used for irrigation purposes, cooling systems, and The Dubai Fountain.

 Historic in the making